cortexproject/cortex/docs/blocks-storage/_index.md

 ### The write path

 **Ingesters** receive incoming samples from the distributors.
-Each push request belongs to a tenant, and the ingester appends the received samples to the specific per-tenant TSDB.
-The received samples are both kept in-memory and written to a write-ahead log (WAL) stored on the local disk and used to recover the in-memory series in case the ingester abruptly terminates.
+Each push request belongs to a tenant, and the ingester appends the received samples to the specific per-tenant TSDB stored on the local disk.
+The received samples are both kept in-memory and written to a write-ahead log (WAL) and used to recover the in-memory series in case the ingester abruptly terminates.
 The per-tenant TSDB is lazily created in each ingester as soon as the first samples are received for that tenant.

 The in-memory samples are periodically flushed to disk - and the WAL truncated - when a new TSDB block is created, which by default occurs every 2 hours.
 Each newly created block is then uploaded to the long-term storage and kept in the ingester until the configured `-experimental.tsdb.retention-period` expires, in order to give [queriers](./querier.md) and [store-gateways](./store-gateway.md) enough time to discover the new block on the storage and download its index-header.